MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data.Cid** - dynamically generated correlation identifier sent to the service when the service call was made to fetch the cloud policy.
 Used to correlate which call caused an issue while applying the policies on the cloud.

   - **Data.Last Error** - One of five string values (enumerators) to log which stage of policy application was being executed when the exception occurred

+#### Office.OneNote.Android.Sync.ProvisioningError

+The critical signal used to ensure that after a user signs-into a OneNote Android App, notebooks are properly provisioned so that they can be easily accessed.
+This is used to ensure critical regression detection for OneNote app and service health.

+The following fields are collected:

+- **AppSuspendedDuringEvent**: Returns boolean to indicate if app was suspended during provisioning

+- **ErrorCode** – Returns the error code responsible for failure of provisioning

+- **NetworkConnection**: The type of network connectivity of the device in use

+- **NetworkDataExchange** - Records the number of bytes exchanged during provisioning.

+- **ServerType**: Returns the type of the server offering the service

+- **TimeTakenInMilliSeconds**: Returns time taken to complete provisioning in millisecond

 #### Office.Outlook.Desktop.BootPerfMetrics